CFN is an Infrastructure as Code (IAC) product – you can create, manage, and remove infrastructure automatically.

 Stacks are created and modified based on templates, which can be changed and used to update a stack.

-- Stacks take logical resources from a template and create, update, or delete physical resources in AWS.
+- Stacks take logical resources from a template and then create, update, or delete physical resources in AWS.

 - Nested stacks provide the ability to configure multiple elements within your environment while reducing duplication of code.